aterigun/aterigun/README.md

 Hi!
 I am a Physics student and I do dumb stuff.
+Currently diving into molecular physics and quantum chemistry.
+Working for CERN in my free time.
 Maybe someday I will publish my privates.

 But for now enjoy The Hippolytus Junior the hippo: